 “The principles of Quakerism have a direct tendency to make a man the quiet and inoffensive subject of any, and every government which is set over him.”

-Paine lived in France for most of the 1790s, becoming deeply involved in the French Revolution.
+Living in France for most of the 1790s, Paine becoming deeply involved in the French Revolution.
 He wrote Rights of Man (1791), in part a defense of the French Revolution against its critics.

 Paine died, aged 72, in Greenwich Village, New York City.
 In his will he stated that he wished to be buried in a Quaker burial ground.
-However, the local Quakers would not allow it to be buried in their grounds, so his remains were buried under a walnut tree on his farm.
+However, the local Quakers would not allow him to be buried in their grounds, so his remains were buried under a walnut tree on his farm.

-He was a victim of the people, but his convictions remained unshaken.
+“Thomas Paine had passed the legendary limit of life.
+One by one most of his old friends and acquaintances had deserted him.
+Maligned on every side, execrated, shunned and abhorred – his virtues denounced as vices – his services forgotten – his character blackened, he preserved the poise and balance of his soul.””He was a victim of the people, but his convictions remained unshaken.
 He was still a soldier in the army of freedom, and still tried to enlighten and civilize those who were impatiently waiting for his death.
 Even those who loved their enemies hated him, their friend – the friend of the whole world – with all their hearts.
-On the 8th of June 1809, death came – Death, almost his only friend.
+On the 8th of June 1809, death came – Death, almost his only friend.”

-At his funeral no pomp, no pageantry, no civic procession, no military display.
+“At his funeral no pomp, no pageantry, no civic procession, no military display.
 In a carriage, a woman and her son who had lived on the bounty of the dead – on horseback, a Quaker, the humanity of whose heart dominated the creed of his head – and, following on foot, two negroes filled with gratitude – constituted the funeral cortege of Thomas Paine.”